Institutional investors seeking alternatives to bonds may find amortising leases a compelling option, writes Mark Wells.

 Whether investors’ main measure of risk is credit ratings or volatility, amortising leases offer the prospect of superior risk-adjusted returns.
 This begs two key questions: what is driving that and is it too good to be true?

 The excess returns are primarily a function of market inefficiency, a common characteristic in private asset classes.
-Amortising leases are a newer and less mature asset class than private debt and traditional long-lease real estate and, as such, have attracted interest from only a small pool of sophisticated schemes, resulting in less pricing pressure.
+Amortising leases are a newer and less mature asset class than private debt and traditional long-lease real estate and, as such, have attracted interest from only a small pool of sophisticated investors, resulting in less pricing pressure.

 Their amortising nature does, however, increase the real estate security over time, providing additional protection in terms of counterparty risk and the value of the asset.

 Nevertheless, the recovery process for amortising leases has not been tested to the same extent as traditional debt investments.
 In the event of a debt default, the legal documentation will specify a lender has an accelerated claim for the present value of future capital payments, often at an advantageous discount rate.

 Legal guidance suggests the recovery process for amortising leases would be similar to debt